asilha/ddosm-p4/README.md

 ```

 This process builds the P4 program into `./build/ddosm.json`

+We plan on making available a Dockerfile to simplify building and experiments.

 ## License
 This repository is licensed under the GNU General Public License v3.0 (check [LICENSE](LICENSE) for details).